TimOliver/TOCropViewController/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/TimOliver/TOCropViewController/master/LICENSE)
 ![Platform](https://img.shields.io/cocoapods/p/TOCropViewController.svg?style=flat)

-`TOCropViewController` is an open-source `UIViewController` subclass to crop out sections of `UIImage` objects, as well as perform basic rotations.
+`TOCropViewController` is an open-source `UIViewController` subclass to crop out sections of `UIImage` objects, as well as perform basic rotations and mirroring.
 It is excellent for things like editing profile pictures, or sharing parts of a photo online.
 It has been designed with the iOS Photos app editor in mind, and as such, behaves in a way that should already feel familiar to users of iOS.

 For Swift developers, `CropViewController` is a Swift wrapper that completely encapsulates `TOCropViewController` and provides a much more native, Swiftier interface.